ARGS-PYH/task-management-api/README.md

 # Task Management API

-This is a Django REST Framework-based Task Management API built as a capstone project.
+This is a Django REST Framework-based Task Management API built as a capstone project (ALX).

 ## Features
 - User registration & authentication